jasoncc2020/CanchengLi/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning and pattern recognition
-- Computational Neuroscience and brain network analysis
-- neural modeling and inverse problems
+- computational neuroscience
 - Brain-Computer Interface
+- Machine learning and pattern recognition
+- inverse problems and brain network analysis

 # Education to show in About widget